-With the aim of classifying the CEE countries' experiences according to the types of credit boom defined above, the next step is to proceed the calculation of the equilibrium level, growth of credit and also a "normal" catching up dynamics for the 8 new EU members in Central Europe and the Baltics (namely the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia) using the parameter estimation of eurozone panel (Table 1.).
-Based on the results of the different specifications, we chose to apply the parameters obtained from the yearly aggregate model.
-This choice was motivated by the fact that this estimation led to not only theoretically meaningful but also econometrically most acceptable results.
+With the aim of classifying the CEE countries' experiences according to the types of credit boom defined above, the next step is to proceed the calculation of the equilibrium level14, growth of credit and also a "normal" catching up dynamics for the 8 new EU members in Central Europe and the Baltics using the parameter estimation of eurozone panel (Table 1).

 It is quite plain to use the common long-term parameters in the case of the out-of-sample estimation; however, choosing the country-specific constant is less straightforward.
-Maeso-Fernandez et al. (2004) lists plausible options for doing out-of-sample estimation based on results from fixed effect panel model.
+Maeso-Fernandez et al. (2004) list plausible options for doing outof-sample estimation based on results from fixed effect panel model.
 If there are strong reasons to believe that the country not included in the original panel shares the relevant but not modelled features of another country in the panel it is natural to use the constant term of the latter.
 In the absence of such natural benchmark, the simplest and rather safe approach is to create a range of uncertainty by using the minimum and the maximum constants.
+Later in this section we return to the possible institutional characteristics captured by the constant term.

-In order to display the uncertainty coming from the unexplained cross-section heterogeneity we chose to plot out-of-sample equilibrium credit estimates using all country-specific effect.
+In order to display the uncertainty coming from the unexplained cross-section heterogeneity we chose to plot out-ofsample equilibrium credit estimates using all country-specific effect.
 This treatment gives the reader the freedom to select the relevant benchmark based on his own assessment.
 The results can be seen on Chart 3.
 The countries with the highest and lowest unexplained values were Luxemburg and Greece, respectively.
-We omitted the equilibrium estimates based on Luxemburg's country specific effect from the chart as it produced unrealistic high values.
+We omitted the estimates based on Luxemburg's country specific effect from the chart as it would imply extremely high equilibrium levels.

 The most important observations that can be made based on the graphs is that the estimated ranges are rather wide for each country even after omitting Luxemburg, indicating significant uncertainty in the equilibrium credit/GDP ratios.
 This uncertainty also has important implications for the adjustment path since during the catching-up process, the speed along the corresponding equilibrium convergence path may depend significantly on the distance from the long-term equilibrium.
+Because of the lack of unique out-of-sample results and motivated by the intention to avoid arbitrariness, we formulate our conclusions in form of probability statements.
+We assign low, medium or high probabilities to the risk that a certain country exhibited the symptoms of credit boom in 2004 and 2005.
+For the assessment of type 3 credit boom we used equilibrium based on Portugal's constant (highest) and the fastest adjustment parameter from the panel estimation.15

-Table 3.
 Risks of having a credit boom in CEE countries

-Type 1 Type 2 Type 3
+Type 1 Type 2 Туре З

 Estonia medium high high

 Latvia medium high high

 Lithuania low medium low

 Hungary low medium low

 Slovenia low medium low

 Poland low low low

 Slovakia low low low

 Czech Republic low low low